Home / Chroniques / Can green finance weather the Trump storm?

 Olivier David Zerbib

-Researcher at CREST and Lecturer at ENSAE (IP Paris)
+Researcher at CREST and Assistant Professor at ENSAE (IP Paris)

 Key takeaways

-• Green finance, or the allocation of capital for environmental transition, is being called into question for political motives.
+• Green finance, understood as the allocation of capital for the environmental transition, is being called into question for political motives.

-• Furthermore, the funding allocated to the transition falls far short of what is needed to keep global temperatures within acceptable limits.
+• In addition, the funding allocated to the transition falls far short of what is needed to keep global temperatures within acceptable limits.

-Green finance, defined as the allocation of capital to support the ecological transition, is going through a turbulent period.
+Green finance, defined as the allocation of capital to support the ecological transition, is undergoing a turbulent period.
 It is being called into question for political reasons, particularly since Donald Trump’s return to power in early 2025, and because it has become less profitable since the energy shock and the rise in interest rates following the war in Ukraine.
-Yet there is an urgent need for finance to go green: among other things, the climate emergency is worsening and the need for financing to limit global warming to a reasonable level remains significant.
-There are reasons for hope, however: recent research in green finance has given us a better understanding of the mechanisms investors can use to pressure companies to go green and has identified tools that could significantly reduce emissions.
-However, this will require a broad and concerted effort from civil society, academia and green investors, who will need to play a greater role to compensate for the lack of ambition shown by governments.
+Yet, there is a compelling need for finance to go green: among other things, the climate emergency is intensifying, and the need for financing to limit global warming to a reasonable level remains significant.
+There are reasons for hope, however: recent research in green finance has given us a better understanding of the mechanisms investors can use to pressure companies to go green and has identified tools that could significantly bend the emissions curve.
+Nevertheless, this will require a strong and concerted effort from civil society, academia, and green investors, who will need to play a greater role to compensate for the lack of ambition displayed by public authorities.

-Since Donald Trump’s first term, investment incorporating environmental, social and governance (ESG) criteria has been at the heart of political debate in the United States.
-Some US politicians, such as Florida’s Republican governor Ron DeSantis, describe these practices as “woke investment”, i.e. politically motivated initiatives that are considered excessively progressive.
-In recent years, states such as Texas and Florida have restricted the use of ESG criteria in the management of public funds.
+Since Donald Trump’s first presidential term, investment incorporating environmental, social, and governance (ESG) criteria has been at the heart of political debates in the United States.
+Some US politicians, such as Florida’s Republican governor Ron DeSantis, described these practices as “woke investment,” that is, politically motivated initiatives that are deemed excessively progressive.
+Over the past few years, states such as Texas and Florida have restricted the use of ESG criteria in the management of public funds.
 In addition, following massive withdrawals of public capital from their ESG funds, several major US asset managers have relegated ESG considerations to the background to limit political and reputational risks.
-As a result, faced with political pressure in the United States and threats of defection from US financial institutions, the Net Zero alliances of financial institutions (NZIA, GFANZ, NZAM) have been dissolved or have announced a downward revision or even the removal of their climate targets.
+As a result, faced with political pressure in the United States and threats of defection from US financial organisations, the Net Zero alliances of financial institutions (NZIA, GFANZ, NZAM) have been dissolved, have announced a downward revision, or even the removal of their climate targets.

 This political backlash in the US is compounded by an unfavourable global macro-financial environment.
 The economic slowdown, combined with persistent inflation fuelled by higher tariffs, has brought many energy transition investment projects to a halt.
-Furthermore, the proliferation of wars and the expansionist policies of certain countries are hampering the development of green finance, which is suffering from increased military spending and reduced cooperation between countries.
-As a result, faced with declining returns on ESG assets, some investors have abandoned green investing in favour of financial performance.
+Furthermore, the increase in armed conflicts and the expansionist ambitions of certain countries are hampering the development of green finance, which is suffering from increased military spending and reduced cooperation between countries.
+As a result, faced with declining returns on ESG assets, some investors have turned away from green investing in search of financial performance.

 Inherent obstacles to the development of green finance

-Furthermore, environmental finance is still in its infancy.
-On the investor side, although impact investment mechanisms are beginning to be better understood by academic research, the range of funds offering this type of investment remains insufficiently developed compared to traditional “green funds”.
-Impact measurement indicators are not standardised, particularly with regard to non-climate impacts on nature.
+In addition, the practice of environmental finance has not yet reached maturity.
+As far as investors are concerned, although academic research is starting to provide a good understanding of impact investment mechanisms, the range of funds offering this type of investment remains insufficiently developed compared with the offer of traditional “green funds,” and impact measurement indicators are not standardised, particularly with regard to non-climate impacts on nature.

-Furthermore, regulatory frameworks are fragmented and still under development in most countries.
-In some cases, they are even being revised to make them less restrictive (see in particular the EU Omnibus Act, which aims to reduce the ambitions of the Corporate Sustainability Reporting Directive [CSRD]).
-This is due to fears of incompatibility between the socio-environmental objectives of sustainable finance and the perceived or real risks of losing competitiveness.
+Moreover, regulatory frameworks are fragmented and still under development in most countries.
+In some cases, they are even being revised to make them less restrictive (see, in particular, the EU Omnibus Act, which aims to reduce the ambitions of the Corporate Sustainability Reporting Directive [CSRD]), due to fears of incompatibility between the socio-environmental objectives of sustainable finance and the perceived or real risks of losing competitiveness.
 This lack of ambition is also reflected in public policies where, for example, support for the ecological transition still coexists with fossil fuel subsidies in many countries.

-As for civil society, it is still not sufficiently involved in supporting sustainable investment.
-This is due to a lack of information on the pressures exerted by human activity on climate and biological balances, and on the levers for action that sustainable finance could offer.
-Furthermore, greenwashing by many companies, albeit to varying degrees, is undermining investor confidence and commitment.
+As for civil society, it is still insufficiently involved in supporting sustainable investment.
+This is due to a lack of information on the pressures exerted by human activity on climate and biological equilibria, and on the levers for action that sustainable finance could offer.
+Additionally, greenwashing by many companies, albeit to varying degrees, is undermining investor confidence and commitment.

 As a result, the funding allocated to the transition is still well below the level needed to keep global temperatures at a reasonable level, particularly in emerging countries.
 According to the Climate Policy Initiative, annual climate finance flows would need to increase fivefold by 2030 – from $1.46 trillion to $7.4 trillion – to stay on track for a 1.5°C global temperature rise.